zzhangjii/learning-library/oci-library/qloudable/OCI_Fundamentals_Lab/OCI_Fundamentals.md

 **Note:** Be sure to take note of the "Health" field in the Networking > Load Balancers dashboard.
 If the health is "Critical," the load balancer may not work as intended, and the best course of action may be to create a new one.
 This is likely the result of something being mis-configured, and it should only happen rarely.

-# Practice 5: Verify High Availability of HTTP Servers
+# Verify High Availability of HTTP Servers

 In this section we will access the two Web servers configured earlier using Load Balancer’s Public IP address and demonstrate Load Balancer’s ability to route traffic on round robin basis(Per the Policy Configured).
 In case one of the web server becomes un-available the web content will be available via the second server (High Availability)